IBE160/SG-Oslo/docs/ux-design-progress-summary.md

 7.  **Component Library (Initial Setup) (`components/index.html`, `components/styles.css`)**
     *   Initial setup of a reusable UI component library, including a showcase HTML file and a dedicated CSS file for custom component styles.

+8.  **Technical Architecture Document (`docs/architecture.md`)**
+    *   A comprehensive outline of the technology stack, application architecture, file structure, and preliminary database schema for the project.

 ## Next Steps

-With the foundational UX and visual design established, the project is well-positioned for the next phases, which could include:
+With the foundational UX, visual design, and initial technical architecture established, the project is well-positioned for the next phases, which could include:

 -   Developing high-fidelity mockups of all screens.
--   Designing detailed user journeys and interaction flows.
+-   Continuing with detailed user journeys and interaction flows for remaining features.
--   Creating a comprehensive component library based on the chosen design system and style guide.
+-   Building out the comprehensive component library.
+-   Detailed design of API endpoints and data models.
+-   Setting up the development environment.